 <instance> is specified, all children of the root are implicitly children of

-id="default", as in the above example.
-Attributes:
+id="default", as in the simple example at the top.

 |id||Yes||The unique name of the instance.|

-Blocks changes from being deployed to production in the matching time interval.
+This blocks changes from being deployed to production in the matching time interval.

 Changes are nevertheless tested while blocked.